victormier/ruby-styleguide/README.md

 # Ruby Style Guide

-These are standards and conventions we use for Ruby code at Airbnb.
+These are standards and conventions we use for Ruby code at Bright Funds.
 Please take what is useful to you.

-We based our Ruby style on the excellent [Github Ruby Styleguide][github-ruby], which in turn was inspired by [Bozhidar Batsov's guide][bbatsov-ruby].
+We based our Ruby style on the excellent [Airbnb Ruby Styleguide][airbnb-ruby] which in turn was inspired by [Github Ruby Styleguide][github-ruby], which in turn was inspired by [Bozhidar Batsov's guide][bbatsov-ruby].

-We also maintain a [JavaScript Style Guide][airbnb-javascript].

 ## Table of Contents
   1. [Whitespace](#whitespace)